intel-retail/automated-self-checkout/docs_src/pipelinerun.md

 sudo ./docker-run.sh --platform core --inputsrc <serial_number> --realsense_enabled --color-width 1920 --color-height 1080 --color-framerate 15 --ocr 5 CPU
 ```

+### Environment variables
+When running docker-run.sh script, we support environment variables as input for containers.
+[Here is a list of environment variables and how to apply them](./environment_variables.md)

 ### Status of Running a Pipeline

 When you run the pipeline, the containers will run.